yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

 ### Step 4: Setting up `docker-compose.yml`

 For the DB2 migration service, nothing needs to be done here, as the Docker image is already dockerized, and the `docker-compose.yml` file is provided in the `configs` folder.
 You can use the pre-configured `docker-compose.yml` file for your migration engine setup.

+However, the user is free to modify the resource constraints (such as CPU and RAM) in the `docker-compose.yml` file to experiment with different resource configurations.
+This allows you to test how the migration engine performs under various resource conditions.

 ### Step 5: Optional Ansible Playbooks for Migration Engines